jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+--> I can use an invalid class that takes advantage of shadow-y dirty attr

+on ios in app that bug persists so i need a slightly differnt approach ...

 can blue event bubble up?
 Could save code for text sliders

 go back to ROBOTO FLEX -- made my selection now implement it